genglongling/REALM-Bench/README.md

 ## **📊 Problem Datasets & Public Data Sources**

 This benchmark includes 11 real-world planning problems.
-*Note: We will benchmark p1-p10 in later release.*
+*Note: p1-p10 and J1-J4 is in dataset folder.*
 Below is a comprehensive summary of available public datasets for each problem type:

 | Problem | Name | Category | Public Datasets | Dataset Links | Data Type | Size |